 Oct 07, 2022: Restructured article to reflect user needs; renamed the Dell Alienware AW3521H as the 'Best 1080p Monitor', the ViewSonic XG2431 as the 'Best Mid-Range', and the ASUS VG246H as the 'Best Cheap'; removed the ASUS VG248QG and the Acer Nitro XF243Y and added the HP X24ih because it's cheaper than each; updated Notable Mentions based on changes.

 Jun 16, 2022: Restructured article due to reflect user needs; replaced the ASUS VG279QM and the ASUS VG259QM with the ViewSonic XG2431 because it's better; renamed the Dell AW2521H and the Acer XF243Y to 'Best For Esports' and 'Best For Console Gaming' respectively; replaced the LG 27GN750-B with the ASUS VG248Q because it's cheaper; added the ASUS VG246H as the 'Best Office'.

-Our recommendations are based on what we think are the best 1080p monitors currently available.
+Our recommendations are based on what we think are the best monitors with a native resolution of 1080p that are currently available, including the best 1080p gaming monitors.
 They are adapted to be valid for most people, in each price range.
 Rating is based on our review, factoring in price and feedback from our visitors.